RetroAchievements/docs/docs/developer-docs/devquests.md

 4. Subsets must be **from two different games**, but can be from the same series.
 5. Subsets must be **two different types of subsets** (i.e.: Can't do two Bonus sets, Can't do two Professor Oak Challenges, etc
 6. A subset worked on at the same time as the core set is permitted, but only one of your subsets may be done this way.
-7. If you are already working on a subset at the time this DevQuest goes live, you must be under 50% progress when informing the DQ Team for it to be count.
+7. If you are already working on a subset at the time this DevQuest goes live, you must be under 50% progress when informing the DQ Team for it to be counted.

 ### 019 [Wheel of Genres](https://retroachievements.org/game/22565)